WA

 Prevention and Preparedness

 The best way to prevent anaphylaxis is to avoid known allergens.
-If you have a history of severe allergic reactions, always carry two doses of prescribed epinephrine.
-Ensure that family, friends, and coworkers know how to recognize anaphylaxis and use the auto-injector.
+If you have a history of severe allergic reactions, always carry two doses of prescribed epinephrine per your allergy treatment plan.
+Ensure that family, friends, and coworkers know how to recognize anaphylaxis symptoms and use the auto-injector.

 Consider wearing a medical alert bracelet or necklace indicating your allergy to inform first responders in an emergency.